skippyr/skippyr/README.md

 ## About

-Hello, fellow dragons!

-I am an undergraduate software engineer interested in dragons, system design and the development of operating systems.
+I am an undergraduate software engineer interested in dragons, system design and operating systems.

 I contribute to open-source as an active maintainer of some personal projects since 2023, mostly related to the terminal.

 ## Philosophy

-I really want to become a master in creating simple software, while adding some touch of culture and love to spice it up.
+I would like to create simple and ingenious software for advanced users.

 ## Objectives

-Right now, I am striving:
+- To design a software development method for myself.

-- To develop some utilities and libraries for my package “mistureba”.
+- To develop utilities and libraries for my package “mistureba”.
-- To prepare an environment for some crazy projects I want to develop in the future.
+- To prepare an environment for future projects.